 - Add 3 grams (15% of 20 grams) of thinner in the cup.
 15% of thinner is a good starting point.
 If you feel that ink is still too thick after adding 15%, you can slowly add more but not to exceed 25%.
 The reading should be “28.00 g”.

-- If you are using in the manual machine or if the substrate you are printing on is hard to stick to-Add 2.8rams (10% of 28grams) of hardener in the cup.
-10% of thinner is a good starting point.
+- If you are using in the manual machine or if the substrate you are printing on is hard to stick to - Add 2.8 grams (10% of 28 grams) of hardener in the cup.
+10% of Hardener is a good starting point.
 If you feel that ink needs to bite more on to the substrate then slowly add more but not to exceed 20%

 - Mix the ink well.
 The ink should now be ready to be poured on to the tray (for Manual Pad Printers) or poured into the sealed cup (for automatic Pad Printers).